gkoukis/CODECO-ATHENA_RC-EdgeNet/demo/README.md

 We will deploy two demo services as described in the attached [``.yaml`` files](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) to test some basic functionalities of EdgeNet such as the [Selective Deployment](https://github.com/EdgeNet-project/edgenet/blob/main/docs/custom_resources.md#selective-deployment) which allows users to deploy pods onto nodes based on their locations.

+Please ensure that you **update the namespace** and the related information to match your own.

 ## Demo video
 **The following video represents a demo of the deployed ``.yaml`` files** https://github.com/gkoukis/MyTest/assets/127508084/942e05ad-2af0-484e-a80b-f984d562562d